 In partnership with Clarke County School District, ALT established the Young Urban Farmer (YUF) program in order to provide underserved high school students with sustainable agriculture education, hands-on work experience, and leadership development.
 Students work 12 hours weekly at the West Broad Market Garden, develop business plans for sustainable agriculture-based businesses, and sell their products at market booths.

-This program is a collaborative effort with the National resource Conservation Service (NRCS) to conduct outreach and educational activities for underserved groups in Northeast Georgia.
+This program is a collaborative effort with the Natural Resources Conservation Service (NRCS) to conduct outreach and educational activities for underserved groups in Northeast Georgia.
 The goal of the program is to support and provide resources for marginalized farmers and raise awareness of NRCS programs.

 Our Two Major Sites